-Attributes: ENLT WGST YLIB
+Attributes: ENLT WGST YLIB Pre-requisites: ENGL-200C D-

-ENGL-349 Major Authors
+ENGL-349 Major Authors (3)

 In addition to studying the literature of an author or group of authors in depth, students will examine the literary and social context which brought these authors to a place of prominence and the ways in which literary critics have approached their work.
 Fall focus: the works of Richard Wright.